GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/04_importingTextures.md

 A variety of properties can be customized on import, the most important of which being image format, mip-map generation, sRGB state and caching.

-## Image format {#importingTextures_d_a}
+## Image format
-@ref bs::TextureImportOptions::format "TextureImportOptions::format" allows you to specify which format should the texture pixels be in after import.
-Any of the formats provided in @ref bs::PixelFormat "PixelFormat" are supported.
+@bs::TextureImportOptions::format allows you to specify which format should the texture pixels be in after import.
+Any of the formats provided in @bs::PixelFormat are supported.

 ~~~~~~~~~~~~~{.cpp}
 // Set format as uncompressed RGB with an alpha channel